Clinton Boyd, Jr.

 Researcher

-Dr. Clinton Boyd, Jr. is a Researcher at Chapin Hall at the University of Chicago.
+Dr. Clinton Boyd, Jr. is a Researcher at Chapin Hall.
 Boyd utilizes evidence to ensure fathers of color are valued as assets to their children, families, and communities.
 His research primarily studies how the life course events of men of color affect their experiences as parents.
 Boyd’s research also explores strengthening father involvement in early childhood, positive youth development, workforce readiness, and Responsible Fatherhood programs.
 His current work includes developing a culturally relevant intervention framework for young, African American fathers in low-income urban settings.
 Boyd is also currently evaluating a pilot program in North Carolina’s Durham County to remove barriers to employment and self-sufficiency for residents without a valid driver’s license, many of whom are fathers of color.
 His research also focuses on the use of qualitative research methods in policy development and program evaluation.
+He is a 2024 Aspen Institute Ascend Fellow for his work in undoing the systemic barriers Black fathers face while attempting to flourish in society.

 Before transitioning to Chapin Hall, Boyd was a Postdoctoral Associate at the Samuel DuBois Cook Center on Social Equity at Duke University, where he conducted research on race and ethnicity, inequality, family policy, and parenting in Black families.
 Boyd also taught courses related to African and African American studies and Global Inequality at Duke University.
 Boyd also served as a consultant with Morehouse School of Medicine, where he designed and implemented a wraparound program for justice-involved youth in Atlanta, Georgia.
 In his capacity as a consultant, Boyd also pursued diversified partnerships with policymakers, foundations, high-wealth individuals, corporations, and community leaders to support his positive youth development work.